 - infection of the mouth, teeth, or throat

-If left untreated, the infection worsens and damages gum tissue.
-This can lead to a host of problems, including possible ulcers and tooth loss.
+The infection worsens and damages gum tissue if it’s left untreated.
+This can lead to a host of problems, including ulcers and possible tooth loss.

 Symptoms of trench mouth include: